daleamann/gardening/README.md

 ### Plant Collars

-THe cheapest and most efficient wat to collar the plants in the container are the pool noodles you find at Dollar Tree or similar stores.
+THe cheapest and most efficient wat to collar the plants in the container are the [pool noodles you find at Dollar Tree](https://www.dollartree.com/brightly-colored-swim-noodles-47-in/329034) or similar stores.
 These are the smaller diameter noodles that are rather low cost.

-Each of these pool noodles are 47inches long.
+Each of these pool noodles are 54 inches long.

 You will want to cut the pool noodle at roughly 2 inch sections.
-This will net you 23-24 plant collars from one pool noodle.
-A 5 gallon bucket can hold 9 plant collars, so 2 pool noodles can collar 45 plants in 5 5 gallon buckets.
+This will net you 27 plant collars from one pool noodle.
+A 5 gallon bucket can hold 9 plant collars, so this will be enough for 3 full 5 gallon buckets.

 ## Mixing the Nutrient Solution Properly